microlancer/capacitor/README.md

 ## Fees and Capacitor Markets

 Since anyone can run a capactor node, the best ones will be well-mantained, have good uptime, good support services, reputable, and have reasonable fees.
 It is important that sender/receiver use the same capacitor node since the capacitor is the escrow/signatory of the 2-of-3 multisig.
 However, there may be a way in the future to construct a capacitor network, where there is no single point of failure, and capacitor transactions are held by multiple capacitor nodes in a path chain or route.
 This may increase privacy and compatibility, but this is a much more advanced system, and outside the scope of this initial concept.

+## Issues

+Privacy is a main concern here, since the capactor knows the two parties and it unwires the onion-routing work done in Lightning Network to increase anonymity.
+So it is yet to be determined if privacy can be preserved somehow.
+This could be part of the multiple-capacitor-routing system or perhaps wrapped in messaging the way the "experimental offers feature" in c-lightning currently works.